Miserlou/zappa-bittorrent-tracker/README.md

 # zappa-bittorrent-tracker [![Slack](https://img.shields.io/badge/chat-slack-ff69b4.svg)](https://slack.zappa.io/)

-An experimental server-less BitTorrent tracker with no webserver and no databse.
+An experimental server-less BitTorrent tracker with no webserver and no database server.

-Powered entirely by Zappa (API Gateway + AWS Lambda + Flask), with Amazon DynamoDB (or possibly S3) as a database.
+Powered by [Zappa](https://github.com/Miserlou/Zappa), with Amazon DynamoDB (or possibly S3) as a database.

 Let's see what happens.